131MohitYadav/WEB-DEVELOPMENT-CYBROM/React Js/React Js Notes.md

 # VIRTUAL DOM
 1.It is a lightweight copy of the original DOM
 2. It is maintained by javascript libraries
 3. Performance is fast and UX is optimised
 # REAL DOM
 1.it is tree representation of HTML elements
 2.it is maintained by the browser after parsing HTML Element 3.Performance is slow and the UX quality is low

+# Hooks -> special type of functions provided by react
+jab bhi html mai UI pe km kran ho to hooks use karengh

+.ui update -> state -> hook -> useState
+.state -> jaha ui pe change krna ho usko state kehte hai . useState( ye Hooks ek) -> ui ko update krne ke leye useState use krte hai

+# Rules
+1. hook declare -> top of the function
+2. hook import krna hai pehle
+syntax :

+let [variable,function] = useState(initial_value)